Congress of World Azerbaijanis: Participants

 Overall 1231 delegates were elected to the II Congress of World Azerbaijanis.
 593 delegates and 388 guests from 49 foreign countries attended this meeting.
 Moreover, 638 delegates and 625 guests from 27 state and government institutions, public organizations, scientific, educational, cultural institutions and creative organizations of the Republic, political parties were represented at the congress.

 64 guests including the members of the highest legislative bodies of foreign countries - Turkey, Latvia, Estonia, Lithuania, Ukraine, Moldova, Belgium, Austria, Switzerland, and Canada participated in Congress.

 Resolution of II Congress of World Azerbaijanis, the appeal of the II Congress of World Azerbaijanis to the Ilham Aliyev, the appeal of the representatives of the II Congress of World Azerbaijanis to the all Azerbaijanis, the appeal of participants of the I Congress of World Azerbaijanis to the international community, international organizations, heads of state and parliaments of foreign countries related to Nagorno-Karabakh conflict of the Armenian-Azerbaijan, the appeal of the UN to Educational, Scientific and Cultural Organization (UNESCO), the appeal to the Azerbaijani and Turkish Diaspora organizations were accepted at Congress.
 Finally, the organizational issues were reviewed.

 The congress approved the new content of the Coordinating Council of World Azerbaijanis consisting of 109 people and the managerial staff consisting of 23 members.
 Azerbaijani President Ilham Aliyev unanimously was elected as Chairman of the Coordinating Council of World Azerbaijanis.

 A group of diaspora activists were awarded to the Order of Glory and Taraggi medal for their contribution to the solidarity of the World Azerbaijanis by order of the Azerbaijani President.

-The essence of the decisions taken, the overall progression of the discussions and the achieved results confirm the solid foundation of sustainable political solidarity among World Azerbaijanis, and the ideology of Azerbaijanism has a great influence on the whole nation as a national concept that can unite all Azerbaijanis, without depending on their social status, political views, beliefs and outlook.
-The issue of together activity strategy of the Azerbaijani and Turkish diasporas, their discussions at the congress and special provisions were included in the resolution and regarded as a great achievement.
+The congress's resolutions and discussions were described by organisers as reflecting a shared political outlook among Azerbaijani communities worldwide, framed around the concept of "Azerbaijanism" as a unifying national identity.
+The resolution also addressed proposals for joint activities between Azerbaijani and Turkish diaspora organisations.

 The coordinating of activities of the Azerbaijani and Turkish diaspora organizations and the systematic implementation of cooperation in this field are one of the main tasks of the new stage.
 The II Congress of World Azerbaijanis showed that the whole Azerbaijanis of the world were in the same position in solving Nagorno-Karabakh conflict between the Armenian and Azerbaijan.
 In the resolutions and speeches at congress, the support of the activity of Ilham Aliyev on returning the occupied territories and in the solving of this problem was provided by world Azerbaijanis equivocally.